-5 Reasons To Track Your Menopause Symptoms
+5 Reasons To Track Menopause Symptoms

 Tracking your menopausal symptoms isn’t just a way to remind yourself of how many hot flashes, migraines, weight gain, or night sweats you experienced in a week.
 It’s a way for you to stay on top of your health and have the confidence to know what to expect from your menopausal transition.
-Keeping on top of your menopausal health has many benefits, and can have a ripple effect on menopausal women's lives.
+Keeping on top of women's health has many benefits, and can have a ripple effect on menopausal women's lives.
 Here are some of those benefits.

-Identifying Your Symptom Patterns
+1. Tracking Helps Identify Your Symptom Patterns

 Multiple symptoms can have the same triggers, so if you find yourself experiencing multiple symptoms at once, this could be an indication that you have a symptom trigger and help you identify it.

-Helps You and Your Doctor
+2. Tracking Helps You and Your Doctor

-Helps You Pinpoint New Symptoms
+3. Tracking Helps Pinpoint New Symptoms

 Take the transition into the postmenopausal phase as an example.
 As women age further into their later years after menopause, there is an increased risk of postmenopausal osteoporosis.
 Osteoporosis is a condition in which bones lose their density and become more porous, this makes them brittle and more likely to fracture.
-Many women of postmenopausal ages suffer from osteoporosis, and while many women try to supplement this bone density loss with medications and other treatments, the earlier you take preventative measures, the better your bone health will be.
+Many women of postmenopausal ages suffer from osteoporosis, and while many women try to supplement this bone density loss with medications and calcium supplements, the earlier you take preventative measures, the better your bone health will be.

-Keeps You On Top of Routines
+5. Tracking Keeps You On Top of Routines

 When it comes to your menopausal health, use every resource that you can.
 Tools, information, and truth will give you the best chance to maintain your menopausal health and live well.
 Tracking your menopausal symptoms is a good start, and can lead to other tools and strategies that will help you throughout the menopausal transition.
 Be proactive and start tracking your menopausal symptoms today with the MenoLife symptom tracker!
 Download the app and you’ll be on your way to healthier living!